Default Font Size Icon

 Off campus: Off-campus employers pay their Work Study students directly, according to the same schedule used to pay their other employees (must be at least once each month).
 You should find out what this schedule is when you are hired.
 After you are paid, the off-campus employer contacts the Work Study Office for reimbursement of a portion of your wages.
 This reimbursement procedure requires that you sign an off-campus time sheet (pdf) verifying your hours and the amount of pay you received.

-Quiz below is part of the Work Study Orientation and is required to begin working.
+The quiz below is part of the Student Employment Orientation and is required to begin working.

 Contact us